UCL-ARC/condenser-mkdocs/docs/terms_and_conditions.md

 - You contact us with a support issue and the resource is relevant to your request.
 - We have reason to believe your resource is relevant to investigating an on-going security incident.
-- In automated service processes, such as transfers between storage systems for service maintenance.
+- In automated services, such as transfers between storage systems for service maintenance.

 ## Acknowledgement in Works